Connecting to S3 storage using AWS CLI

 aws configure

-Enter the following details:
+Enter the following:

 endpoint_url = https://s3-storage-host

-The connection setup is now complete.
+The connection is now configured.

-List objects in the storage:
+List objects in a bucket:

 aws s3 ls s3://bucket-name

-Copy a file from a local directory to the bucket:
+Copy a local file to a bucket:

 aws s3 cp local_file s3://bucket-name